abinash124/NeuralNetwork/README.md

 Project for Class : CS4375

-## Python 3.6
+##What things you need to install the software and how to install them:
-What things you need to install the software and how to install them
+Python 3.6

 Link to download python 3:
 https://www.python.org/downloads/